 If a single door won’t work with the key fob or interior switch, you most likely have also heard a “buzzing” sound.
 This is associated with a bad actuator motor.
 The motor is located inside the door panel and controls the door locks.
 Typically, the fix is to:

-- While removing panel, look for and detach electrical cables.
+- While removing the panel, look for and detach electrical cables.

 - Peel back the plastic shroud and follow the door lock rod to the bottom of the door.
 At the end of the rod is the actuator motor.